JuliaLang/www.julialang.org/blog/2021/01/contributhon.md

 @def rss_pubdate = TODO
 @def rss = """A Look Back At The 2020 Industry Julia Users Contributhon"""

-A few months ago, I wrote [a blog post](https://julialang.org/blog/2020/09/juliacon-2020-open-source-bof-follow-up/) reflecting on an interesting JuliaCon 2020 discussion between a group of industry-focused Julia users that focused on the interplay between closed-source proprietary software development and Julia's OSS ecosystem.
+A few months ago, I wrote [a blog post](https://julialang.org/blog/2020/09/juliacon-2020-open-source-bof-follow-up/) reflecting on an interesting JuliaCon 2020 discussion between a group of industry-focused Julia users that focused on the interplay between closed-source proprietary software development and Julia's open source software (OSS) ecosystem.
 The blog post summarized a few key issues that our discussion group felt served as real hurdles to meaningful OSS contribution from within private organizations.
-The post concluded by announcing our attempt to jump these hurdles: the Industry Julia Users Contributhon, a hackathon where participating industry organizations could come together to contribute back to the Julia ecosystem.
+The post concluded by announcing our attempt to jump these hurdles: the Julia Industry Users Contributhon, a hackathon where participating industry organizations could come together to contribute back to the Julia ecosystem.

 This event's goals were to...